microsoft/malmo/scripts/python-wheel/README.md

 Malmo can be built from source ([Instructions for building from source](https://github.com/Microsoft/malmo/tree/master/doc)) or easily installed from the pre-build version ([Install from pre-built version](https://github.com/Microsoft/malmo/releases)).
-However, it is often even simpler and sufficient to install Malmo as a python native platform wheel for Linux, Windows and MacOS.
+However, it is often even simpler and sufficient to install Malmo as a python native platform wheel for Windows, MacOS or Linux.

 ## Prerequisites ##

-In order to `pip3 install malmo` there some environment and dependency requirements that have to be met:
+In order to `pip3 install malmo` there are some environment and OS dependency requirements that have to be met:

 1. Java 8 musst be installed and the JAVA_HOME environment variable must be set up for Java8.
-2. MALMO_XSD_PATH must be defined (see below)
+2. MALMO_XSD_PATH must be set to where the XSD schema files are (more on this below).
 3. There are a few OS specific dependencies that must be pre-installed.

     *	For Ubuntu Linux these are follows:
-        `git, python3-pip, ffmpeg, openjdk-8-jdk`,
+        `python3-pip ffmpeg openjdk-8-jdk git`,
-        We’ll add more Linux flavours here soon but meanwhile the Malmo/scripts/docker build scripts are a good place to start.
+        We’ll add more Linux flavours here soon but meanwhile the docker build scripts are a good place to start.

     *	Windows - please use the powershell scripts to install dependencies.
         (The dependencies are python3, ffmpeg, 7zip and Java8.
 You also need to have git installed.)